Midwife in the Tire Swing

 Life occurred to Lucy’s grandchild, a procession of unremarkable things to be preserved on film: first tattoo, first shave, rolls of skinnydippers taken from concealment—fuzzy female blobs against a horizon line.
 Ian learned about lenses, processing and depth of focus, and attended high school with no serious malfeasances.
 He raked blueberries on the down-county barrens in the summer for pocket money.
 Considering his father Elliot’s boyhood steeped in the Puritan work ethic—honest sweat, honest toil, value given for value received plus ten percent—this was not unusual, despite Lucy’s best efforts.

-“Done?” asked Phil after the two days had passed.
+“Done?” asked Bobby after the two days had passed.

 “Yep,” said Ian Emory, palm out.
 Thirty-two dollars in worn bills followed.
 Ian reversed the pile 180 degrees and thrust it back at his new landlord.
-“Sold,” said Ian Emory, Phil Devereau’s new tenant.
+“Sold,” said Ian Emory, Bobby Delaney’s new tenant.
 Life had commenced.
 Huh, how about that, thought Ian Emory.

 Shadows playing at shadows.
 A mustachioed young husband and a lacy-throated young wife poke their heads through a painted canvas flat portraying a foreshortened canoeing scene.
 They are happy.